Learn more about Energy Assistance

 Make an appointment online

-Energy assistance provides low-income residents with financial benefits for fuel costs, emergency furnace repair and replacement, and restoration of utility services.
+Energy assistance provides low-income residents with utility bill payments assistance for fuel costs, emergency furnace repair and replacement, and restoration of utility services.
 The program provides access to the following services:

 It is intended to help pay a portion of heating costs and is not intended to pay the total annual heating cost.
 The amount of heating assistance benefit varies according to household size, income level, and household heating costs.

-• Proof of all income sources for all household members for the previous three months (i.e., child support wages, pension, etc.) Seasonal employees and those who receive rental income are required to bring the prior year's 1040 tax forms
+Proof of all income sources for the entire household's gross income for the previous three months (i.e: unemployment, child support, wages, pension, etc.) Seasonal employees and those who receive rental income are required to bring the prior year's entire 1040 tax forms;

-• Social Security numbers for all household members (starting Aug.
-12th)
+Social Security numbers and dates of birth for all household members (starting Sept.
+2014);

 What To Bring - English / español / Hmong